macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 # Fail type

 Immediate: Fail when the lifebar or battery is empty.
+Known as "FailImmediateContinue" internally.

 Delayed:

 Fail at end: Fail at the end of the song if your lifebar or battery is empty.
+Known as "FailAtEnd" internally.

 Off: You can't fail.
+Known as "FailOff" internally.